aormsby/Modular-Feedback-Tool/README.md

 For each quality, you will write the level of feedback with a number.
 In my sample, I have 3 levels for each quality.
 Therefore, I can type 1, 2, or 3 in my input data.
 The tool will read which level to use in the rubric and output the corresponding comment piece.

-You can have as many qualities and levels as you'd like, but remember that the number of assessed quailities provided in the input data file must match the number in the rubric or it will not work.
+You can have as many qualities and levels as you'd like, but remember that the number of assessed qualities provided in the input data file must match the number in the rubric or it will not work.

 ### Sample Output

-Using the two sample files from above, here is the ouptut after running the script. -> [Sample Output](Samples/SampleComments.txt)
+Using the two sample files from above, here is the output after running the script. -> [Sample Output](Samples/SampleComments.txt)

 ## Goal: Quantity Over Quality

 While the level of quality in your generated reports is based directly on your rubric, there is a limit to how personalized these comments will really be.
 For that reason, I recommend using this tool only when a lot of reports are needed on a tight deadline.

 ### Good Use Case

 You're a teacher, and you need to write 300+ student reports in 1 week.
 There's no way to fully personalize all of your comments, so you can use this tool to help generate comments for the majority who don't need much feedback.
 Then you can use the remaining time to focus on writing more in-depth feedback for the students who need it.

 ### Bad Use Case

 You're a manager with about 30 people on your team, and you need to write a quarterly report on their workplace/career development.
 You could use this tool to help, but many of your comments may appear quite similar due to rubric limitations.
 Since you don't have too many employees needing and there's more time, it would be much better to write all of these comments to give them a more personal touch.

 In the end, it's up to you to judge what's best for your situation.
 Just remember this tool is built more for quantity over quality. :smile:

 ## Current Features

 - Automatically replaces gender through text placeholders
 - Generates comments based on user-created rubric
 - Asks for overwrite if output file already exists